-John Willingham's new novel, The Last Woman, is under contract with TCU Press for release in 2025.
+John Willingham's new novel, The Last Woman, will be released by TCU Press in August 2025.
 He is also the author of the 2023 essay "Should We Forget the Alamo?: Myths, Slavery, and the Texas Revolution," published by Southwestern Historical Quarterly and cited by the Houston Chronicle and other publications.

 "TCU Press publishes original, regional literary fiction...[and] has traditionally published the history and literature of Texas and the American West.
 As the press has grown steadily in stature and in its ability to bring credit to its parent university over the last sixty years, it has been praised for publishing regional fiction and for discovering and preserving local history."